Unlock a plant-based twist on a classic with our vegan carrot lox recipe!

 Recipe Variations

-Spicy Carrot Lox
+Spicy Tropical Lox

-Sweet and Savory Options
+Sweet and Savory Fusion

 Common Mistakes to Avoid

-Overcooking the Carrots
+Overcooking Carrots

 Pairing with Beverages